 This is a quick list of LGBTQ community groups in English or Cantonese for people in Hong Kong and working notes on life for those who are living / thinking of moving here.
+Some information has been contributed by community members, so if you have additional groups to add, please reach out via Instagram or Twitter (Facebook if you don’t mind waiting).
+[Updated 21 August 2019]

 If you are looking for general information on culture, media, night life, and meeting people, please check my LGBTQ Hong Kong: A Brief Guide.
 This list is a work in progress, so please help contribute or correct me where information is inaccurate.